ashokgit/port-watcher/README.md

 make clean
 ```

-## How it works
+## Services and how they work

-- Image is based on `node:18` and includes `ss`, `lsof`, and related tools.
-- Entrypoint script `listen_ports.sh` runs inside the container and:
+- `portwatcher` image is based on `node:18` and includes `ss`, `lsof`, and related tools.
+Entrypoint script `listen_ports.sh` runs inside the container and:
   - Uses the `ss` backend by default to enumerate TCP/UDP sockets, with an optional `/proc` backend.
   - Supports burst scanning: multiple quick scans per cycle to catch short-lived ports between base intervals.
   - Resolves PID(s) primarily via `ss -p` and falls back to `lsof` if needed.
   - Optionally debounces close events via a grace period to reduce flapping.
   - Persists the most recent port snapshot to `/dev/shm/portwatcher.snapshot` (configurable) for continuity.
+- When `LISTENER_URL` is set (defaults to `http://listner-api:8080/ingest` in `docker-compose.yml`), it POSTS JSON events to the Listener API.
-- No Docker API access is required; everything runs in-container, watching only the container itself.
+- No Docker API access is required; each watcher only observes its own container's namespace.

+- `listner-api` is a FastAPI app that exposes:
+  - `GET /healthz` – health check
+  - `POST /ingest` – accepts JSON or text (JSON preferred) and appends a log line to `/logs/portwatcher.log`

 You can run the watcher directly (default `CMD`) or under Supervisor (PID 1 process supervising the watcher and restarting it on failure).